cryptimeleon/incentive-system/cryptoprotocol/README.md

 ### Credit-Earn

+* k
+  * amount of points earned in a specific Credit-Earn execution
+  * names in code: k
 * s
   * blinding randomness used to blind existing token commitment + its certificate when submitting them to provider in earn request
   * names in code: s